Key takeaways:

 8. Thyssenkrupp

-This German-based company is best known for its engineering expertise.
-This proves to be an asset when manufacturing passenger technology.
+This German-based company is best known for its engineering expertise, which is an asset when manufacturing passenger technology.

 Thyssenkrupp claims to build elevators with larger capacity, energy efficiency, and better durability.
-What’s more, the company is also the biggest steel supplier — meaning it can back its claims of durability.
+The company is also the biggest steel supplier, meaning it can back its claims of durability.
+It’s an industry leader in developing revolutionary products, including the MULTI, a cable-free elevator that can move both vertically and horizontally, offering unprecedented flexibility in building design.

 9. Toshiba Elevator

 The best way to find a trustworthy elevator supplier is to listen to what others are saying.
-And for Toshiba Elevator, customers are saying a lot about its affordability and integration applications.
-This may be useful when upgrading access controls in your building.
+Toshiba Elevator customers are saying a lot about its affordability and integration applications, which may be useful when upgrading your building access controls.

 Discover more about ButterflyMX elevator access controls: